Bandwidth/ruby-bandwidth/README.md

     dtmf = bandwidth.gather call_id, inter_digit_timeout: 10

-A string of DTMF digits that end the gather operation immediately if any one of them is detected (default "#"; an empty string means collect all DTMF until maxDigits or the timeout).
+A string of DTMF digits that end the gather operation immediately if any one of them is detected (default "#"; an empty string means collect all DTMF until max\_digits or the timeout).
 The gather ends if either 0, #, or * is detected:

     dtmf = bandwidth.gather call_id, terminating_digits: "0#*"